nmsr1196/Multi_Pass/README.md

 If you want to use something similiar to the movie I will include a Photoshop file.

-you will/can change the following because remember in order to get to 'Fhloston Paradise' duplicate IDs are not acceptable -name
+You will/can change the following because remember in order to get to 'Fhloston Paradise' duplicate IDs are highly unacceptable:

--pictures
+--name

+--pictures

--numbers on pictures
+--numbers on pictures

-- The size of the pictures should be width:254mm x Height: 177.8mm This can be down in Photoshop menu: 'Image', 'Image Size'
+--The size of the pictures should be width:254mm x Height: 177.8mm This can be down in Photoshop menu: 'Image', 'Image Size'

--For the xray looking picture.
+--For the xray looking picture.
 Copy your original picutre and use Photoshop just 'invert'the image under the 'Image', 'Adjustments', then 'Invert' menu.

 FILES:

-MultiPass_Lense_Holder.stl
+MultiPass_Lense_Holder.stl - This is the holder for the lense.
+The hold of this should measure about 26mm

 Multipass_Insert.psd - This is a photoshop file for a movie version insert.
 This is optional if you want to use your vaccine card

 Multipass_Rod.svg - This is the rod for the side of the multipass.
 It should measure about 40mm x 4mm

 Multipass_lense.svg - This is the lense cover for the neopixel jewel.
-It should measure 25.8mm
+It should measure 25.8mm This will be a very snug fit.
+No hot glue necessary

 MultiPass_SR.py - This is the code for the QT Py 2040